 \begin{example}[The Directed Rips Filtration {\cite{turner2019rips}}] An ordered tuple complex $K$ is a collection of tuples that is closed under the removal of vertices.
 In other words, $K$ is an ordered tuple complex if for all $(v_0,\ldots,v_n)\in K$, we also have $(v_0,\ldots,\hat{v}_i,\ldots,v_n)\in K$ for all $i=0,\ldots,n$.
 Let $G\colon V\times V\to [0, \infty]$.
 The \textbf{directed Rips filtration} from \cite{turner2019rips} is the ordered tuple complex defined in filtration degree $t$ as

-The condition $G(v_i, v_j)\leq t$ whenever $i\leq j$ is equivalent to $\max_{i\leq j}G(v_i, v_j)\leq t$, which again is equivalent to requiring that $\mathcal{L}^G_{+_\infty}(\alpha^*y)\leq t$ for all order-preserving maps $\alpha\colon[m]\to[n]$.
+The condition $G(v_i, v_j)\leq t$ whenever $i\leq j$ is equivalent to $\sup_{i\leq j}G(v_i, v_j)\leq t$, which again is equivalent to requiring that $\mathcal{L}^G_{+_\infty}(\alpha^*y)\leq t$ for all order-preserving maps $\alpha\colon[m]\to[n]$.
 Thus, when $p=\infty$, the $p$-Rips filtration of $G$ agrees with the directed Rips filtration $\mathcal{R}^\text{dir}(G)$ when forgetting about the degeneracy maps, i.e., as semi-simplicial sets.
 As discussed in \cite{turner2019rips}, the directed Rips filtration is closed under adjacent repeats and can thus be extended to a filtered simplicial set.
 So the $\infty$-Rips and the directed Rips filtration are also identical as simplicial sets.
 We note that the directed Rips filtration can be defined for $\mathbb{R}$-valued graphs as well. \end{example}

-\begin{example}[The $\ell_p$-Vietoris-Rips simplicial set {\cite{ivanov2024ell_p}}] Another construcion based on the work of Cho \cite{cho} is the $\ell_p$-Vietoris-Rips simplicial set for metric spaces, which was recently introduced in \cite{ivanov2024ell_p}.
+\begin{example}[The $\ell_p$-Vietoris-Rips simplicial set {\cite{ivanov2024ell_p}}] Another construcion based on the work of \cite{cho} is the $\ell_p$-Vietoris-Rips simplicial set for metric spaces, which was recently introduced in \cite{ivanov2024ell_p}.
 Let $(V,d)$ be a metric space, and let $1\leq p\leq\infty$.
-The \textbf{$\ell_p$-Vietoris-Rips simplicial set} of $V$ in filtration degree $t>0$, denoted $\mathcal{VR}^p_{t}(V)$, has $n$-simplicies $y=(v_0,\ldots,v_n)$ such that
+The \textbf{$\ell_p$-Vietoris-Rips simplicial set} of $V$ in filtration degree $t>0$, denoted $\mathcal{VR}^p_{t}(V)$, has $n$-simplices $y=(v_0,\ldots,v_n)$ such that